What is Model United Nations? Model UN is an activity in which students (in teams) represent a nation in a United Nations simulation.

 Why should I join?
 Model UN is a great way to meet other people and learn about the world.
 The Muskingum team meets weekly to study the country we will represent and try to raise money.
-In November, the entire team goes to Chicago to attend the American Model United Nations conference.
-In the past we have represented countries including the United Kingdom, Kenya, and Israel.
+In November, the entire team goes to New York to attend the American Model United Nations conference.
+In the past we have represented countries including Belarus, the United Kingdom, Kenya, and Israel.

 I do not plan to study political science.
 Why should I join?
 The United Nations discusses many issues, including cultural issues (such as language and religion), economics, and scientific matters (such as health care and the growing size of deserts).

-We will be in Chicago for four days.
+We will be in New York for four days.
 During this time, we also have a chance to see a little of this great American city.
 There is a free afternoon, which students have used to visit art museums, historical places, or just go shopping.
 There is also a dance during the conference.

 What would I need to do?
 Everyone who joins must help with both research and fundraising.
 You would help the other team members write a research paper about the country we will represent.
 You will also have to research an issue (such as women’s rights or chemical weapons) which will be discussed at the conference.
-Finally, you will have to help raise money to go to Chicago, or else you will have to pay for your share of the cost (usually over $250).
+Finally, you will have to help raise money to go to New York, or else you will have to pay for your share of the cost (usually over $750).